Volume (album)

 Volume is the sixth studio album from Welsh rock band Skindred.
 It was released on 30 October 2015.

 Reception

 The album has been given particularly favourable reviews by critics, many of whom consider it more melodic in texture than prior albums.

-The three interludes present on the album were met with a generally more mixed reception; "I"'s use of air horns has been singled out in particular due to their obscurity in the genre.
+The three interludes on the album were met with a generally more mixed reception; "I"'s use of air horns has been singled out in particular due to their obscurity in the genre.